Starting university can be daunting, especially when you’re studying overseas, here’s international student Samia Mohinta’s tips.

 - Make new friends: I know it sounds weird.
 You cannot just be friends with someone after a tiny chit chat.
 However, meet a lot of people.
 I am not suggesting you to jump into parties, but during uni hours speak to your classmates and get to know each other.
 You can join a few societies or clubs (there are nearly 200 clubs and societies in UoB) and make a few friends.
 Get out of your comfort zone and shake a leg at a dance taster session.

 - Explore Bristol, reduce boredom: Bored with sitting at home?
 Grab a backpack and put your travel shoes on.
 Time to explore Bristol!
 Bristol boasts of beautiful parks, hot-air balloons (I am personally fascinated with these), Ferry rides at the Harbourside, the Clifton Suspension Bridge (loved the view from it), Museums and some fantastic graffiti decorating the walls of the entire city.
-Get a student’s one-day bus pass for £3 and explore the Bristol inner zone.
+Get a student’s one-day bus pass and explore the Bristol inner zone.
 You can also buy an outer zone pass that lets you access Bath and Bristol completely for a day.

 - Take your modules seriously: Go to the lectures.
 Don’t get unnerved if you find the first few a little difficult.
 Read the materials and ask for help from your professors.
 There are dedicated teams for mental health in the University, who can help you cope with the study pressure.
-A lot of Indians study at UoB as well, reach out to them via the Indian Society and share your worries.
+A lot of Indians study at UoB as well, reach out to them and share your worries.

 Life is all about taking risks.
 Sign yourself up for an adventure every day and reap the satisfaction it brings.
 This new world in Bristol is a lot different from yours back in India.
 It is way more organised.
 It is also extremely welcoming.
 Be confident.
 You shall shine!